-- Advantages: For the grocery retailer, this service allows their stores to be available for ecommerce without adding an ecommerce platform, brick-and-mortar infrastructure, or delivery equipment.
+- Advantages: For the grocery retailer, this service allows their stores to be available for ecommerce without adding an ecommerce platform, brick-and-mortar infrastructure or delivery equipment.
 No additional store employees are required.
-For the service provider, operating costs are limited primarily to managing the website/app and paying the employees who pick, pack, and deliver the orders.
+For the service provider, operating costs are limited primarily to managing the website or mobile app and paying the employees who pick, pack, and deliver the orders.

-- Disadvantages: Service providers must maintain accurate, current inventories and product locations for items within many physical stores for every participating grocery retailer.
-Employees of the provider walk the aisles of the stores while to fulfill orders, potentially adding congestion that might sour the experience of other shoppers.
+- Challenges: Service providers must maintain accurate, current inventories and product locations for items within many physical stores for every participating grocery retailer.
+Employees of the provider walk the aisles of the stores while fulfilling orders, potentially adding congestion that might sour the experience of other shoppers.

-- Placing the Order: The customer places the order directly on the retailer’s website/app.
+- Placing the Order: The customer places the order directly on the retailer’s website or mobile app.
 The customer chooses a date and timeslot for pickup or delivery.

-- Fulfilling the Order: Rather than pick the order directly from the shelves of a store or from a large fulfillment center using its own employees, the grocery retailer partners with the MFC operator to fulfill online orders.
-MFCs, which may be located in urban areas or within existing brick-and-mortar stores, hold inventory specifically allocated for online sales.
-When an order is received, it gets routed to an MFC based on the customer’s zip code.
-The MFC leverages automation and robotics to pick and pack the order quickly and efficiently.
+- Fulfilling the Order: Rather than pick the order directly from the shelves of a store or from a large fulfillment center, the grocery retailer’s employees fulfill online orders from an automated storage and retrieval system.
+MFCs, which may be in urban areas or within existing brick-and-mortar stores, hold inventory specifically allocated for online sales.
+By removing the need to walk the aisles of a store or warehouse, the MFC leverages automation to help employees pick and pack orders quickly and efficiently.

 - Delivering the Order: Both curbside pickup and partnered delivery are options.

-- Advantages: MFC providers offer high-speed, low labor order fulfillment by using robotics and automation.
-The micro-fulfillment centers require a small footprint relative to traditional fulfillment centers (e.g. 8,000-10,000 sq ft), which means they can be located in urban areas or in underutilized space within an existing store.
-Order fulfillment is part of a broader turnkey package offered to grocery retailer, which also includes an ecommerce platform, online inventory management, customer service, reporting, and analytics.
+- Advantages: MFCs offer high-speed, low labor order fulfillment by using automation.
+The microfulfillment centers require a small footprint relative to traditional fulfillment centers (e.g. 8,000-10,000 sq ft), which means they can be located in urban areas or in underutilized space within an existing store.

-- Disadvantages: Grocery retailers must maintain separate inventories outside the stores and fulfillment centers operated internally.
+- Challenges: As with many other options, retailers must manage and operate an ecommerce platform.
+They must invest in automated equipment and maintain separate inventories outside the stores and fulfillment centers.
 If the MFC goes into an existing store, that space could have been used for other purposes.
 Infrastructure for curbside pickup and/or delivery is still necessary.